-The St. Edward’s Accounting Department opens doors to unlimited opportunities to make a difference.
+The Accounting, Economics and Finance Department opens doors to unlimited opportunities to make a difference.

-Accountants serve as trusted advisors to leaders in every industry, including governmental and not-for-profit sectors.
+Accountants serve as trusted advisors to leaders in every industry, including the government and non-profit sectors.
 Career possibilities are varied and include such opportunities as external auditor, internal auditor, tax advisor, contracting specialist, budget analyst, payroll accountant and forensic accountant.
 Companies frequently choose CEOs who have a strong foundation in accounting and finance because of their understanding of the financial consequences of business decisions and strategic initiatives.

 Our Accounting faculty are active in research, and regularly present at professional and academic conferences and also publish in academic journals which are internationally recognized.
 Presentations include conferences such as the national American Accounting Association and the southwest regional American Accounting Association.
 Publications in academic journals have been in Issues in Accounting Education, Auditing, Journal of Business Ethics, The Journal of the American Tax Association, and the Case Research Journal.

-Multiple opportunities are available for scholarships which are unique to accounting majors.
-These include scholarships funded on-campus as well as from external entities.
-Students should direct questions regarding accounting scholarships to the Accounting Department Chair.
-All students are encourged to work with accounting faculty to assure their scholarship applications meet all requirements.
-Most scholarships are paid directly to the University, with the award amount applied to the recipient’s tuition and fees.
+Multiple opportunities are available for scholarships, unique to Accounting majors.
+These include scholarships funded on-campus, as well as from external entities.
+Students should direct questions regarding accounting scholarships to Louise Single, chair of the Accounting Department.
+All students are encouraged to work with Accounting faculty to assure their scholarship applications meet all requirements.
+Most scholarships are paid directly to the university, with the award amount applied to the recipient’s tuition and fees.

 Learn more about accounting scholarships.

-Students are encouraged to seek internships that qualify for academic credit as part of the required hours in their accounting major.
+Students are encouraged to seek internships that qualify for academic credit as part of the required hours in their Accounting major.
 An internship course is included as an option in both the undergraduate BBA and graduate MACT degree programs.The St. Edward’s academic internship courses are structured to meet Texas State Board of Public Accountancy (TSBPA) requirements in order to ensure the courses are accepted by TSBPA when qualifying individuals sit for the CPA exam.
-TSBPA has detailed requirements for the university, the internship employer and the student as described at its site.

-The St. Edward’s University accounting faculty selects a student each spring as the recipient of the Outstanding MACT Student Award.
-The recipient is chosen on the basis of academic achievement at the graduate level as well as personal traits which make them an excellent representative of the MACT program.
-These include work ethic, dedication, and professionalism as well as ethics and values.
-The student is honored along with other recipients at the university’s annual graduate Honors Night.
+The St. Edward’s University Accounting faculty selects a student each spring as the recipient of the Outstanding Master of Accounting (MACT) Student Award.
+The recipient is chosen on the basis of academic achievement at the graduate level, as well as personal traits, which make them an excellent representative of the Master of Accounting program.
+These include work ethic, dedication and professionalism, as well as ethics and values.
+The student is honored, along with other recipients, at the university’s annual Undergraduate Honors Night.